rftheisen/learningJournal/Entries.md

 # Accomplished:

-1. Build hyperconverged home lab by March 20th
+-  Build hyperconverged home lab by March 20th
-2. Build remote access lab functionality for classes by March 20th
+-  Build remote access lab functionality for classes by March 20th

+# Breaking into Starting Point

-Trying to break into Traceback on HacktheBox
+## Trying to break into Traceback on HacktheBox

 Learning Objectives:

 1. Using OpenVPN in Kali to connect to a remote network